iceamdeveloper/iceam/wp-content/plugins/sucuri-scanner/readme.txt

 * Advanced Access Control Features
 * Failover and Redundancy

-This is **not included as a free** option of the plugin, but is integrated so that if purchased you are able to activate.
+This is **not included as a free** option to the plugin, but is integrated so that if purchased you are able to activate.
 If you prefer to leverage the Sucuri Firewall product by itself, you have the option to operate the [Website Firewall WordPress Security](https://wordpress.org/plugins/sucuri-cloudproxy-waf/) plugin in standalone mode.

-The Sucuri WordPress Security plugin is built by the team that is known for their proactive approach to security.
+The Sucuri Security WordPress Security plugin is built by the team that is known for their proactive approach to security.
 It is built using intelligence gathered from thousands upon thousands of remediation cases, millions of unique domain scans and 10’s of millions of website security attack blocks.

 = What does this plugin do that other security plugins don't do? =

 A few other security plugins provide activity monitoring features, but few do them well.
-The activity monitoring in this plugin is second to none, tying the activity into the Sucuri Security Operations Center (SOC) ensuring its safe keeping.
+The activity monitoring in this plugin is second to none, tying the activity into the Sucuri Security Operations Center (SOC) ensuring it's safe keeping.

 This security plugin also takes a different approach to security plugins, stripping it of what we categorize as unnecessary features for a basic website end-user.
 We've narrowed the key features we felt were most pertinent to any website owner and integrated them into this plugin.